Skip to main content

 This multipurpose appliance from Cuisinart not only air fries, but it has all the versatility that comes with a toaster oven, and it ranks as our best air fryer toaster oven.

 Everything we “fried” cooked up brown and crispy, including batter-fried chicken that came out as crunchy as those fast-food wings and tenders that come in a bucket.
-Bread toasted exceptionally evenly and matched the shade we selected from pale but dry to dark but not black.
+Bread toasted exceptionally evenly and matched the shade we selected.
 When baking, we got great results when we reduced the time and oven temperature to prevent over-browning.

 The digital Cuisinart is among the more expensive air fryer toaster ovens on the market, but it’s handsome and has digital controls with pre-programmed settings for air frying.
 For bake and pizza, there’s an automatic preheat; no preheating is required for air frying.